Instant postmortems are inherently fools’ errands, especially within the context of volatile crises like the sudden direct Iran-Israel shootout.

 For the same reason, he also seems better armed politically to advocate for normalized relations between Israel and the Saudis and for a strategic partnership between them — even at the price the Saudis demand, which is a stated commitment from Israel to move towards a two-state solution.

-The Saudis themselves have an added incentive to shore up ties to Isarel and nail down parallel arms and security arrangements with the U.S. since the regional threat posed by Teheran’s Shiite regime is now laid bare for even the most devoted equivocators to see.
+The Saudis themselves have an added incentive to shore up ties to Israel and nail down parallel arms and security arrangements with the U.S. since the regional threat posed by Teheran’s Shiite regime is now laid bare for even the most devoted equivocators to see.

 Further, in subtle ways, Bibi’s right-wing coalition has become more fragile because of the Iranian air onslaught.